 “Most Americans want brands to engage in social and political issues,” says David Wellisch, Collage Group CEO and Co-Founder.
 “The numbers are even more striking when we look by specific issues.
 For example, 85% of Americans want brands to play a role in ending the COVID-19 pandemic and alleviating its impact.
 And, then there’s the stick—we see younger Americans, bicultural Hispanics, and Black Americans are much more willing to penalize brands for non-action on issues they see as important.”

 These are just a few of the many datapoints on shifts in American consumer behaviors since 2020 available in Collage Group’s America Now: How We Have Changed Since 2020 report.
-Research led by Chief Product Officer David Evans, Senior Director of Product & Content Bryan Miller, PhD, and Director of Product & Content Jack Mackinnon, unveils changes to diverse consumer attitudes at a key juncture in American history.
+Research led by Chief Insights Officer David Evans, Senior Director of Product & Content Bryan Miller, PhD, and Director of Product & Content Jack Mackinnon, unveils changes to diverse consumer attitudes at a key juncture in American history.
 The results come from a survey fielded in September 2021 of 3,785 Americans, representing Americans across race, ethnicity, generation, sexuality and gender.

 Fill out the form to view a recording and download a sample from our research presentation, Multicultural America Now.

 Key insights illuminated in the research include: